2026 average fertilizer prices. Actual prices vary by dealer and region.

 What This Calculator Does

-This fertilizer application rate calculator converts soil test nutrient recommendations (lbs per acre of N, P2O5, and K2O) into the pounds of actual fertilizer product needed per acre based on the product analysis grade.
-It includes 2026 pricing for common fertilizer products including urea (46-0-0) at $520/ton, DAP (18-46-0) at $680/ton, MAP (11-52-0) at $700/ton, and potash (0-0-60) at $460/ton.
-The tool calculates total product tonnage, cost per acre, and total fertilizer expense for the entire operation.
+This calculator converts soil test nutrient recommendations (in lbs per acre of actual N, P2O5, and K2O) into the pounds of physical fertilizer product needed per acre, based on the product's analysis grade.
+It handles common products: urea (46-0-0), UAN-32 (32-0-0), DAP (18-46-0), MAP (11-52-0), and potash (0-0-60).
+Using 2026 average pricing, it calculates cost per acre, total product tonnage, and total fertilizer expense for the full operation.
+It also supports blend comparisons to identify the least-cost nutrient delivery option.

 The Formula

-The fertilizer analysis grade (such as 46-0-0 for urea) indicates the percentage of each nutrient by weight: nitrogen (N), phosphorus (P2O5), and potassium (K2O).
-To calculate the pounds of product needed, divide the recommended nutrient amount by the decimal equivalent of the analysis percentage.
-For example, if a soil test recommends 180 lbs of N per acre and you are using urea (46% N), you need 180 / 0.46 = 391 lbs of urea per acre.
-When a product contains multiple nutrients, the calculator uses the nutrient that requires the most product to ensure all recommendations are met.
+The fertilizer analysis grade (such as 46-0-0 for urea) shows the percentage of each nutrient by weight: nitrogen (N), phosphorus expressed as P2O5, and potassium expressed as K2O.
+To find the pounds of product needed, divide the recommended nutrient amount by the decimal equivalent of the analysis percentage.
+For urea delivering 180 lbs N: 180 / 0.46 = 391 lbs urea per acre.
+When a product supplies multiple nutrients (such as DAP providing both N and P), the calculator determines which nutrient drives the application rate and calculates supplemental products to cover the remaining requirements.

 Step-by-Step Example